 CREATING SUSTAINABLE LIVELIHOODS

-Despite their impressive health and beauty benefits, however, the majority of Africa's ancient ingredients remain undiscovered and unknown to the rest of the world.
+Despite their impressive health and beauty benefits, however, the majority of Africa's natural ingredients remain unknown to the rest of the world.

 Aduna was created to change this.
 We identify Africa's most exceptional, natural ingredients and transform them into delicious and nutritious health foods.